ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 Similar to location, activity waveforms can also be defined manually or through a function.
-In the first case, the toolbox expects an array with one time series per added source, and the number of sources should match the number of defined locations.
+In the first case, the toolbox expects an array with one time series per added source, and the number of waveforms should match the number of defined locations.
 We can now add some activity to the point sources described above (here we use constant time series for simplicity):